mauricerenck/indieConnector/docs/sending.md

 (repost: https://example.com)
 ```

-All those tags function as the default Kirby link Kirbytag and will simply add a specific tag to it.
+All those tags function as the default Kirby link Kirbytag and will simply add a specific microformats to it.
 You can use all the other options of the link tag as well.
 See https://getkirby.com/docs/reference/text/kirbytags/link

 You can send even more different kinds of webmentions.
 [Have a look at the Microformats you can use](microformats.md).